 , and Videos

-Yiddish culture encompasses the language, arts, and customs of 1000 years of Jewish community life across Eastern Europe.
-We were named after KlezKamp, the week-long event in New York’s Catskill Mountains that spurred a revival of Yiddish culture (1985-2014).
-Our events are for musicians and non-musicians, Yiddish speakers and those who know only a few words of mameloshn ("the mother tongue"), anyone of any age who enjoys Yiddish culture.
+Yiddish culture encompasses the language, arts, and customs of a millenium of Jewish community life across Eastern Europe.
+The name KlezCalifornia is a tip of the kapl to KlezKamp, the annual week-long gathering in the New York Catskills from 1985 to 2014, which spurred a revival of Yiddish culture, and inspired our local version.
+Our events are for musicians and non-musicians, Yiddish speakers and those who know only a few words of mameloshn ("the mother tongue"), and anyone of any age who enjoys or wants to learn about Yiddish culture.

 produces a Yiddish Culture Festival

-are smaller events that include dance parties, Yiddish conversation salons, sing-alongs, and workshops throughout the year.
+are smaller events that include cabarets, dances, Yiddish conversation salons, sing-alongs, and workshops throughout the year.
 Tam Project for Kids

-- Global Resource Guide — comprehensive (but not current) reference lists for klezmer and Yiddish culture
+- Global Resource Guide, comprehensive albeit dated reference lists for klezmer and Yiddish culture,

-- Venues in Bay Area — local venues for Yiddish and klezmer events
+- Venues in Bay Area, info about local venues for Yiddish and klezmer events,

 Q. How can I participate?

-A. We warmly invite you, your family, and friends to enrich your lives with the unique pleasures of Yiddish culture.
-A first step is to sign up for our free Newsletter.
+A. We warmly invite you, your family, and your friends to enrich your lives with the unique pleasures of Yiddish culture.
+First sign up for our free Newsletter.
 We also welcome your tax-deductible Financial Support!